Men guilty of Anglo-Saxon coin sale plot

 Both men are due to be sentenced on 4 May.

-The coins, which are believed to have been buried by Vikings, are thought to have been part of the Herefordshire Hoard - a multimillion-pound haul found in 2015.
+The coins, which are believed to have been buried by Vikings, are thought to have been part of a hoard first unearthed in 2015 and now with the British Museum.

-The two metal detectorists who found the haul of about 300 coins were sentenced to a total of more than 18 years for selling the items and not declaring them as "treasure" under the Treasure Act 1996.
+The two metal detectorists who found the haul in 2015 were sentenced to a total of more than 18 years for selling the items and not declaring them as "treasure" under the Treasure Act 1996.

 The coins have shed new light on the relationship between two historical figures - Alfred, King of Wessex and Ceolwulf II of Mercia.